dpwolfe/good-morning/README.md

 4. Keep the active Xcode developer directory pointed at `/Applications/Xcode.app` when it's installed, accept the Xcode license on your behalf, and install any bundled packages that a fresh Xcode drop ships with.
-5. Update system Ruby gems.
+5. Update Ruby gems and pip packages to their latest versions.
 6. Fix file and directory ownership to be yours where recommended by Homebrew or as was discovered through trial and error.
 7. Auto-approve quarantined apps for Gatekeeper where SIP allows it, and surface a